MODULAR

 Key projects

-Our independent senior advisor (then staff member) delivered a proposal called ‘Training as a product - A suggestion’ to the head of Education.
-The proposal included:- A handful of problems identified in current trainings delivered overseas
+Upon invitation by the head of Education, our independent senior advisor (then staff member) delivered a proposal called ‘Training as a product - A suggestion’.
+The proposal included:

 - Suggestion for an ‘open building’ training product offered by this institute for capacity building/development